macsx82/Singletons-bash/README.md

 # DISCLAIMER

-This is the very first version of the pipeline, meant to be shared quickly while we work on a more polished and portable Snakemake version.
+**This is the very first version of the pipeline, meant to be shared quickly while we work on a more polished and portable Snakemake version.**

 There are some hard coded parameters you should modify if you plan to run the scripts on a cluster not based on the SGE queue system:

 * in the folder there is a ja_runner_par.sh script to be used on LSB cluster: you can use this script to modify the job array submission syntax in the VPP_GR2018_pipeline.sh script (lines 78 and 82)
 * you should modify job submission syntax according to your cluster on lines 86 and 91 in VPP_GR2018_pipeline.sh

+In case you need any help, please drop a line to:

+* massimiliano.cocca [at] burlo [dot] trieste [dot] .it : code related issues
+* massimo.mezzavilla [at] burlo [dot] trieste [dot] .it : method related issues

 ---
 ## Requirements

++ mysql (to retrieve information from genome-mysql.cse.ucsc.edu)
 + Python <= 3.6
 + bedtools
 + vcftools